-Jane Fonda's Climate Change Protests: A Timeline of Her Arrests
+Diane Lane, Manny Jacinto and More Join Jane Fonda's Climate Protests

 Jane Fonda's Climate Change Protests: A Timeline of Her 'Fire Drill Fridays' and Multiple Arrests

-If it's Friday in the fall or winter of 2019, you're probably reading a headline about Jane Fonda being arrested at a climate change protest in Washington, D.C.
+If it's Friday in the fall or winter of 2019, you're probably reading a headline about Jane Fonda protesting climate change in Washington, D.C.
 And that's exactly what the Grace and Frankie star wants.

 "There is a collective crisis, requires collective action," the 81-year-old star told CNN's Christiane Amanpour last month.
 "And so I decided to use my celebrity to try to raise the sense of urgency, and I moved to Washington, and I'm going to get arrested every Friday."